hashgraph/hedera-services/hedera-node/cli-clients/src/main/java/com/hedera/services/cli/signedstate/README.md

-(Better documentaiton will come later, but here are some sample command lines:)
+(Better documentation will come later, but here are some sample command lines:)

 ## Summarize contents of a signed state file